I Ate And Worked Out Like Taylor Swift For A Week

 Advertisement

 I start thinking about what could have possibly caused it, and I realize that the chicken I ate last night was about six days old.
 Did I actually food poison myself in my quest to be healthy?
-Sometimes actions with the best intentions can really lead you dark and stormy path.
+Sometimes actions with the best intentions can really lead you down a dark and stormy path.
 After a Tums and a few hours, I feel better.

 7:30: I decide to go for another run, but I’m SO sore from my workout and my froggies.
-I do a quick mile and half outdoors, and then go meet a friend for drinks.
+I do a quick mile and a half outdoors, and then go meet a friend for drinks.
 In her Vogue 73 Questions interview, Tay also reveals that her favorite cocktail is vodka diet coke.
 However, I don’t drink pop of any kind (I hate the taste and feel like the chemicals are eating my stomach tissue, although that is not backed by science), and I don’t feel like drinking straight vodka.
 I decide to skip this one and drink wine instead.
 I think Tay would be down with this choice, because when Ellen DeGeneres asked Taylor on her eponymous show what she’d bring to a friend’s dinner party, the “Lover” singer answered: “White wine.”

 Daily Total: $15.37